 The greatest joys and loves in my life have been my wife, Ann, our four children, and 11 grandchildren.
 I have enjoyed skiing since the age of 10, upland bird hunting, salmon fishing in Alaska, scuba diving, running (I have completed one marathon), and now stretching exercises and walking.
 I have enjoyed refinishing old furniture, some stone masonry work, gardening, and swimming pool maintenance (I’m the cabana boy for our backyard pool).
 Through the years I’ve kept up with reading current medical literature, and I enjoy reading mystery novels as well.

 I attribute my success and happiness to my wife, Ann.
 One must choose their lifelong partner very carefully.
 I did that for sure.

-This article was printed in the October/November 2018 edition of B2B.
+This article first appeared in the January/February 2019 edition of 60PLUS in Omaha Magazine.
 To receive the magazine, click here to subscribe.